In this article

 - The total score given to a candidate is the sum of the scores of all test cases that pass.

 - There should be at least three test cases per question (sample, easy, edge).

 - To the extent possible, ensure that no two test cases have the same output or return value.

 - Create challenging test cases at a difficulty level.
 Not every candidate will pass.

 - You should have at least 2 test cases marked as Sample Testcases, and ensure they are the same as the ones you have explained in the problem description.

 - Take the time to make your challenges as compelling as possible.

-- Challenges that relate to your industry or brand average better click-through and completion rates than generic versions.
+- Challenges related to your industry or brand average better click-through and completion rates than generic versions.

 - Do not be afraid to reach for new ideas: